 Back Creek – Ferndale covers the creek where it is open from just south of Toorak Road to Denman Avenue in Glen Iris, and then through to Ferndale Park along the Back Creek Reserve.
 The parklands follow the course of the creek, now piped underground.

-As such, it has low traffic thick scrub at the rear of Morgan BassCare and a mix of grassy meadows and revegetated areas in the reserve that is popular with both walkers and cyclists.
+As such, the area encompasses thick scrub at the rear of Morgan BassCare and a mix of grassy meadows and revegetated areas in the reserve that is popular with both walkers and cyclists.

 Location